MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 To configure a multitenant application, the provider admin must first:

-1. Create an Entra ID tenant if they don't have one yet.
+1. Create an Microsoft Entra ID tenant if they don't have one yet.
 1. Register an application in their tenant.
 1. Set the Supported Account types of the application to: Accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant).
 1. Add the delegated permission `openid` and profile of Microsoft Graph to the application.